fireharp/cursor-rules/PROGRESS.md

 ---

 MEMO: This refactoring demonstrates the effectiveness of our strategy to break down complex functions into smaller helper functions with single responsibilities.
 The approach of using guard clauses and early returns has successfully flattened nested conditionals and improved readability.
 The next priority functions for refactoring are LoadLockFile (complexity: 42), ShareRules (complexity: 33), RemoveRule (complexity: 31), and processRule (complexity: 22).
 We've established a solid pattern that can be applied to these remaining functions.

+## TS: 2025-03-24 07:22:42 CET

+## PROBLEM: The manager.go file is too large (1531 lines) making it difficult to maintain and understand

+WHAT WAS DONE:

+- Split manager.go into multiple files based on functionality:
+  - manager.go: Main package declaration and imports
+  - manager_lockfile.go: Lockfile operations and functionality
+  - manager_rules.go: Rule management (add, remove, list)
+  - manager_upgrade.go: Rule upgrade functionality
+  - manager_share.go: Sharing and restoring rules
+  - manager_utils.go: Utility functions and shared types
+  - manager_github.go: GitHub-specific operations
+  - manager_types.go: Type definitions shared across the package

+---

+MEMO: The splitting of the file should make the codebase easier to maintain while preserving the functionality.
+Still need to resolve linter errors related to redeclarations across the files.